szunami/blog-1/2016-11-14-how-computers-work.html.md

 There are two overarching kinds of computer: those which keep their programming separate from their data, and those that do not.
-The former class is referred to as the [Harvard architecture], and the latter as [von Neumann machines]. all computers, from Babbage’s Analytical Engine onwards, were Harvard-type machines until after the invention of transistors allowed computers to use the same signals and pathways for instruction programming as for data processing.
+The former class is referred to as the [Harvard architecture], and the latter as [von Neumann machines].
+All computers, from Babbage’s Analytical Engine onwards, were Harvard-type machines until after the invention of transistors allowed computers to use the same signals and pathways for instruction programming as for data processing.